Skip to main content

 Are there advanced options for generative search?

-While it was considered for Kernels and generative search, the technology behind semantic and lucene searches are fundamentally different, so advanced search will not be available at this time.
+No. While it was considered for Kernels and generative search, the technology behind semantic and lucene searches are fundamentally different.

 Will Expert have extractive search and keyword suggestions?